kheller18/data-structures-algorithms/questions/Node.md

       ```

 30. What is an Event Emitter in Node.js?
-    + `EventEmitter`: is a Node.js class that includes all the objects that are basically capable of emitting events.
+    + `EventEmitter`: a Node.js class that includes all the objects that are basically capable of emitting events.
 This can be done by attaching named events that are emitted by the object using an eventEmitter.on() function.
 Thus whenever this object throws an even the attached functions are invoked synchronously.
       ```
       const EventEmitter = require('events');
       class MyEmitter extends EventEmitter {}